twylie/bviRNASeq/README.md

 It is very important to have both the `pp.yaml` and `submit_lsf.py` script in the same directory when processing; the submitter script looks for the configuration file in its own directory.

 Finally, the Snakemake command to launch the pipeline looks a little different than the sing processing approach.
-Namely, we will point to the submitter script and add a few cluster-specific paramters.
+Namely, we will point to the submitter script and add a few cluster-specific parameters.

 ```zsh
 snakemake \